 UTHealth is committed to providing a work and learning environment that is free from inappropriate conduct, including sexual misconduct.
-The institution prohibits the crimes of dating violence, domestic violence, sexual assault and stalking as those terms are defined by HOOP Policy 59, Prohibition of Sexual Harassment and Sexual Misconduct.
+The institution prohibits the crimes of dating violence, domestic violence, sexual assault and stalking as those terms are defined by HOOP Policy 59, Prohibition of Sexual Harassment & Sexual Misconduct.
 Employees and students who are confirmed to have engaged in such behavior are subject to disciplinary actions that may include, but are not limited to, written reprimands, the imposition of conditions, reassignment, suspension, probation, termination or dismissal.

 Workforce members and students impacted by sexual misconduct have many resources and options available for support.
 Anyone in immediate danger or in need of emergency assistance should call 911.
 UTHealth encourages those who have experienced any form of sexual misconduct to report it as soon as possible.
+Any person may report an incident, whether or not the person reporting is the person alleged to be the victim of the incident, and it can be a verbal or written report.

 Reports can be made by contacting:

 Margaret McNeese, MD

 Title IX Coordinator and Vice Dean for Admissions and Student Affairs, McGovern Medical School

-Office Location: MSB G.400 Phone: 713-500-CALL (2255) Email: CALL@uth.tmc.edu
+Office Location: MSB G.400

+Phone: 713-500-CALL (2255)

+Email: CALL@uth.tmc.edu

 Deana Moylan

 Deputy Title IX Coordinator and Associate Vice President of Diversity and Equal Opportunity

-Office Location: UCT 150 Phone: 713-500-CALL (2255) Email: CALL@uth.tmc.edu
+Office Location: UCT 150

+Phone: 713-500-CALL (2255)

+Email: CALL@uth.tmc.edu

 Hours Phone Online In-person Title IX Office 8am - 5pm 713-500-CALL (2255) CALL@uth.tmc.edu 7000 Fannin St. UCT Suite 150 Houston, TX 77030 Compliance Hotline 24 Hours 1-833-222-0056 (English) 1-800-216-1288 (Spanish) (anonymous option available) www.lighthouse- services.com/ compliance.uth.tmc 7000 Fannin St. UCT Suite 1510 Houston, TX 77030 The University of Texas Police at Houston 24 Hours 713-792-STOP (7867) Not Available 7777 Knight Rd.
-Houston, TX 77054
+Houston, TX 77054 of certain areas of campus